countr/countr/README.md

 [![GitHub Issues](https://img.shields.io/github/issues-raw/countr/countr.svg)](https://github.com/countr/countr/issues)
 [![GitHub Pull Requests](https://img.shields.io/github/issues-pr-raw/countr/countr.svg)](https://github.com/countr/countr/pulls)

-# 🚧 THIS BRANCH IS WORK-IN-PROGRESS 🚧

-Go to the [`djs-12`](https://github.com/countr/countr/tree/djs-12)-branch for a somewhat stable but outdated branch.
-The branch will no longer be maintained.

 # Countr

 Countr is an advanced counting bot which can manage a counting channel in your guild.
 With a simple setup, your channel is ready.